 Resident Evil 2: REmake

-One of the shining examples to look to when examining some of the best horror games for Xbox One are video game remakes and/or remasters.
-Resident Evil 2: REmake takes one of the best survival horror games for Xbox around and revamps it for a new generation of gamers while somehow keeping the soul of the original intact.
-It’s nostalgic, accessible and modern.
+One of the shining examples to look toward when examining some of the best Xbox horror games are video game remakes and/or remasters.
+Resident Evil 2: REmake takes one of the best survival horror games for Xbox around, if not, the greatest horror Xbox game of all time.
+Revamping a much loved classic for a new generation of gamers while somehow keeping the soul of the original intact, Resident Evil 2: REmake is nostalgic, accessible and modern.

 Following on shortly after the events of the first game, players can choose to step into the shoes of green rookie Raccoon City police officer Leon Kennedy, or STARS sibling Claire Redfield, during the initial T-Virus outbreak as the pair look to survive and escape from the hellish metropolis.